cadentj/cogworks-22/audio/README.md

 # Audio Dataprocessing
 This program should work regardless of your OS.
-Please let me know if it doesn't.
+Please let David Yang know if it doesn't.

 ```c++
 You are receiving a numpy array of a 3-element numpy array tuple (ndarray, ndarray, ndarray)